250+ Conversation Starters

 This is great for getting new travel ideas for yourself.
 And if you’ve been there, you can talk about your experience too.

 189. What’s the best thing about traveling?
 How about the worst thing?

 Again, this will vary a lot based on who you are talking to and how they travel.
 But chances are they have pretty strong feelings about both questions.

-183. How do you think about traveling to a lot of different countries changes a person?
+190. How do you think traveling to a lot of different countries changes a person?